-(3) Refiners that supply fuel within the bulk transfer system to entities not licensed by the California Board of Equalization as a fuel supplier must report the annual quantity in barrels delivered of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section, except for fuel for which a final destination outside California or where a use in exclusively aviation or marine applications can be demonstrated.
-Denatured fuel ethanol will be reported with the entire volume as 100 percent ethanol only.
-The volume of denaturant is assumed to be zero and is not required to be reported.
+(3) Refiners that supply fuel within the bulk transfer system to entities not licensed by the California Department of Tax and Fee Administration as a fuel supplier must report the annual quantity in barrels delivered of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section, except for fuel for which a final destination outside California or where a use in exclusively aviation or marine applications can be demonstrated.
+Fuel ethanol is assumed to be a blend of pure ethanol and denaturant volumes.
+The denaturant must be reported as fossil RBOB of an appropriate seasonal blend and grade or, if the denaturant can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade.
+The quantity of denaturant reported must be based on a measured value, if it is known and can be demonstrated, or it must be calculated as 2 percent of the total fuel ethanol volume.
+The remaining fuel ethanol volume that is not reported as denaturant must be reported as pure ethanol.
+Transportation fuel supplied as E85 is assumed to be a blend of RBOB and pure ethanol.
+The hydrocarbon content in E85 must be reported as fossil RBOB of an appropriate seasonal blend and grade, or, if the hydrocarbon content can be demonstrated to be biomass-derived, it may be reported as biomass-derived RBOB of an appropriate seasonal blend and grade, and the remaining E85 volume must be reported as pure ethanol.

-(4) Enterers delivering fossil transportation fuels for distribution outside the bulk transfer/terminal system must report the annual quantity in barrels, as reported on the bill of lading or other shipping documents of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section that is imported as a blended component of a finished transportation fuel, except for fuel for which a final destination outside California or where a use in exclusively aviation or marine applications can be demonstrated.
-The denatured fuel ethanol component of a finished transportation fuel must be reported with the entire denatured ethanol volume as 100 percent ethanol only.
-The volume of denaturant is assumed to be zero and is not required to be reported.
+(4) Enterers and biomass-derived fuel production facilities delivering transportation fuels for distribution outside the bulk transfer/terminal system must report the annual quantity in barrels, as reported on the bill of lading or other shipping documents of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section, except for fuel for which a final destination outside California or where a use in exclusively aviation or marine applications can be demonstrated.
+Fuel ethanol is assumed to be a blend of pure ethanol and denaturant volumes.
+The denaturant must be reported as fossil RBOB of an appropriate seasonal blend and grade or, if the denaturant can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade.
+The quantity of denaturant reported must be based on a measured value, if it is known and can be demonstrated, or it must be calculated as 2 percent of the total fuel ethanol volume.
+Transportation fuel supplied as E85 is assumed to be a blend of RBOB and pure ethanol.
+The hydrocarbon content in E85 must be reported as fossil RBOB of an appropriate seasonal blend and grade, or, if the hydrocarbon content can be demonstrated to be biomass-derived, the supplier may elect to report it as biomass-derived RBOB of an appropriate seasonal blend and grade, and the remaining E85 volume must be reported as pure ethanol.
 Biodiesel or renewable diesel blends containing no more than one percent petroleum diesel by volume are considered to be 100 percent biodiesel or renewable diesel.
-Biomass-derived fuels are not reported by enterers unless they are a blended component of an imported finished transportation fuel.

-(5) In addition to the information required in 40 CFR §98.396, refiners must also report the volume of liquefied petroleum gas in barrels supplied in California as well as the volumes of the individual components as listed in 40 CFR 98 Table MM-1, except for fuel for which a final destination outside California can be demonstrated.
+(5) In addition to the information required in 40 CFR §98.396, refiners must also report the volumes of fossil and biomass-derived liquefied petroleum gas in barrels supplied in California as well as the volumes of the individual components as listed in 40 CFR 98 Table MM-1, except for fuel for which a final destination outside California can be demonstrated.